5th Grade

 - How will I know what to play? • Students will be taken through an instrument fitting and selection process during the first few classes of each semester.
 As each instrument has its own unique characteristics and is played differently, the fitting process helps us determine which instruments are better suited for success, and which ones should be avoided.
 This process includes mouthpiece trials and listening activities and evaluations.
 Students will let us know of their top two instrument choices, which will in turn allow us to narrow down their final instrument assignment.

-- Is one practice a week enough to learn an instrument? • Particularly with group lessons, this option is intended to expose students to a small sample of the beginning instrumental process, but is in no way intended to be a comprehensive experience.
+- Is one lesson a week enough to learn an instrument? • Particularly with group lessons, this option is intended to expose students to a small sample of the beginning instrumental process, but is in no way intended to be a comprehensive experience.
 Once students join us at Redwood and we are able to work with them each school day, then the real magic begins!

 - What if my student already knows how to play a band and/or string orchestra instrument? • That’s fantastic!
 We would love to have them join us!
 Do note that this is a once-a-week survey of the instrumental ensemble music experience, starting from the very beginning.
 This is not a traditional daily band/orchestra experience.
 To keep the experience challenging and engaging, students in this position should try an instrument that they do not yet know how to play.